 Diana paid her respects to the Kaliviotis family and visited Giannis’ house.
 She then walked to the local church just like all the other mourners for his funeral ceremony.

-At the time of her visit to Greece, Diana was the object of increased worldwide media scrutiny since her marriage had just ended in divorce one month prior on August 28, 1996.
-After she married Prince Charles, the eldest of Queen Elizabeth II and Prince Philip‘s four children, in July of 1981, Diana’s entire life became tabloid fodder—from marital intrigue to their divorce and its aftermath.
+At the time of her visit to Greece, Diana was the object of increased worldwide media scrutiny since her marriage had just ended in divorce only a month prior on August 28, 1996.
+After she married Prince Charles (the current king), the eldest of Queen Elizabeth II and Prince Philip‘s four children, in July of 1981, Diana’s entire life became tabloid fodder—from marital intrigue to their divorce and its aftermath.

-Diana died almost exactly one year after her visit to Greece in a car crash in a Paris tunnel on August 31, 1997.
+Diana died almost a year after her visit to Greece in a car crash in a Paris tunnel.